aurorascharff/next14-message-box/STEPS.md

 - Stash current code
 - Switch branch
-- Show code for messagebox and messages
+- Show code for messagebox and messages, messageInput
 - Send multiple messages slowly, then many until it fails
+- Demo no JS, then with JS again

 Notes: Can even enhance this further with optimistic updates.
 This still works without js.